tomsterBG/tomsterbg.github.io/_posts/2025-05-05-why-am-i-making-a-blog-and-how-dangerous-is-it?.md

 {:.callout .callout-quote}
 “I have the right to do anything,” you say — but not everything is beneficial.
 “I have the right to do anything" — but not everything is constructive.
 (1 Corinthians 10:23)

 One main reason i stopped trying YouTube was popularity, its reach just goes too far and the whole point is to have as many numbers as possible.
 Why? ...
 Like for real, your company would grow, but... why?
 Will you buy two yachts instead of one?
 Will you give 1% to the homeless?
 Or will you invest for even more growth?
-The least logical thing is to keep growing when you've got nothing more significant to use this growth for so all you can do is just reinvest your growth into more growth.
+The least logical thing is to keep growing for the sake of growing, yet that's what we see everywhere.
 You could spend a percent of your extra growth on fixing some major issues, but no, you want to grow.
 You have completely forgotten why by now.
+The rich don't belie when the poor say they're hungry.

+## Will i monetize?

+Probably not.
+I don't feel like involving money into this.
+I want to perhaps use this to build a community, have some friends, people who'd like to help out, but i do not want to become dependent.
+This website's programming is free and it should remain free.

-Currently this website has no analytics (even if it came with `commented out` google analytics, just waiting to be uncommented and then jump into action), no cookies, no tracking data, nothing and i have no intention on collecting and reviewing any data either (other than you [contacting](https://tomsterbg.github.io/contacts) me).
+Currently this website has no analytics (even if it came with `commented out` google analytics, just waiting to be uncommented and then jump into action), no cookies, no tracking data, nothing and i have no intention on collecting, reviewing and selling any data either (other than messages sent by you when [contacting](https://tomsterbg.github.io/contacts) me).